-There are closed loop and open loop welding machines.
+There are closed loop welding machines and open loop welding machines.

 Closed loop welders use sensors to measure the current and voltage during the weld so the controller can automatically adjust during the weld the current and voltage to reach the optimal set values and to give the perfect result.

-Open loop welders have no sensors for adjusting the current and the voltage during the weld - you just get what you get wwithout taking in consideration any changement in material or parameters.
+Open loop welders have NO sensors for adjusting the current and the voltage during the weld - you just get what you get wwithout taking in consideration any changement in material or parameters.

 Closed-loop power supplies offer many benefits to the resistance welding process.
 The ability to accurately control weld energy is a key factor in overcoming the problems associated with the rapid changes in resistance during the weld.
 Small parts, which require shorter welding times, benefit from constant heating and feedback mode options.
 Weld monitoring features and process tools facilitate the implementation of successful process control programs, which are designed to meet demanding production and quality requirements.
 For resistance welding, closed-loop is clearly the technology of choice today and in the future.